Leon1km/Kaiming-Li.github.io/README.md

 The optimal environmental condition for AMDY2-9-2, an Fe-reducing bacterial strain.
 The mechanism of the biomineralization of ankerite induced by Fe-reducing bacteria.
 The effects of pH and temperature on the crystallization of calcium carbonate induced by Pseudomonas Putida. (`Sept.
 2015-Jan.
 2016`)

 ## `Research Interest`
-The interaction between tumors and their microenvironment and the role of cell-cell communication in tumorigenesis, development and metastasis of cancer.
-(Cancer biology)
+The interaction between tumors and their microenvironment and the role of cell-cell communication in tumorigenesis, development and metastasis of cancer. (ancer biology)

 The functions of noncoding RNAs in crosskingdom regulation.
 (Epigenetics)